 Target Market Identification

-Successful sock brands typically focus on specific niches rather than trying to serve everyone:
+Successful sock brands typically focus on specific niches instead of serving everyone at once:

 - Athletic/Performance: Runners, hikers, gym enthusiasts